Chart Color Schemes

 Bayswater North has a typical household mix, with a fairly typical median household size

 Family households account for 74.0% of all households, including 36.9% couples with children, 23.8% couples without children, and 12.3% single parent families.
-Non-family households constitute the remaining 26.0%, consisting of 23.6% lone person households and 2.2% group households.
-The median household size is 2.6 people, which aligns with the Greater Melbourne average.
+Non-family households constitute the remaining 26.0%, with lone person households at 23.6% and group households comprising 2.2% of the total.
+The median household size is 2.6 people, aligning with the Greater Melbourne average.

 Frequently Asked Questions - Households